JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 # Anatomy of an Implementation

-This section explains a detailed implementation of the LearnAPI.jl for naive [ridge regression](https://en.wikipedia.org/wiki/Ridge_regression) with no intercept.
+This tutorial details an implementation of the LearnAPI.jl for naive [ridge regression](https://en.wikipedia.org/wiki/Ridge_regression) with no intercept.
 The kind of workflow we want to enable has been previewed in [Sample workflow](@ref).
 Readers can also refer to the [demonstration](@ref workflow) of the implementation given later.